KittyGiraudel/site/_posts/2016-10-13-css-hide-and-seek.md

 ## The full gist

-Here is the final version I came up with, with [another trick from Yvain Liechti](https://twitter.com/ryuran78/status/786531490343550977) to prevent already positionned elements to be stretched:
+Here is the final version I came up with, with [another trick from Yvain Liechti](https://twitter.com/ryuran78/status/786531490343550977) to prevent already positionned elements from being stretched:

 ```css
 .sr-only {